Paul Nassif & Wife Brittany Reveal Their Baby’s Gender: ‘It’s A Girl!’

 “I’m so excited & blessed to announce that my wife @brittanypattakos and I are bringing a new life into this world…October can’t come soon enough.”

-Pattakos also shared the same sonogram photo on her page and confirmed the October due date, and also hinted that she was going to be throwing Nassif a gender reveal party.
+Pattakos also shared the same sonogram photo on her page and confirmed the October due date, and she hinted that she was going to be throwing Nassif a gender reveal party.

 Nassif proposed to Pattakos on June 1 last year.
-The couple got married in October of 2019 in Santorini with 65 guests.
-They also held a private ceremony in California the weekend prior, cited the People article.
+The couple got married in October 2019 in Santorini with 65 guests in attendance.
+They also held a private ceremony in California the weekend prior, according to the People article.